-The book shows, as do earlier publications on the subject (Skifter Andersen and Leather 1999, Priemus and Metselaar 1992), that maintenance and renewal of the built environment is a complex subject where many different problems and tasks are implied.
+The book shows, as do earlier publications on the subject (Skifter Andersen and Leather 1999, Priemus and Metselaar 1992), that maintenance and renewal of the built environment is a complex undertaking involving many different problems and tasks.
 Problems of urban decay differ very much across countries and so do the understanding of why they appear and what to do about them.
 Problems are closely connected to the way housing markets are organized and policies are to some extent path dependent.
-Policies in a country are developing in certain directions dependent on earlier renewal programs and they still differ much across countries even if it is claimed in the book that there is now more common ground between countries in the practice of housing and urban renewal than was found in the two earlier studies.
+Policies in a country develop in certain directions dependent on earlier renewal programs and as a result, policies still differ greatly across countries.
+However, it is claimed in the book that there is now more common ground between countries in the practice of housing and urban renewal than was found in the two earlier studies.

-Like for housing policy it can be said that the great variation of urban renewal objectives and policies across countries mirrors the lack of understanding of why problems of building deterioration and urban decay appears in market societies and what to do about them.
-Public financed interventions in the property market are decided as a result of currently observed problems and not based on a comprehension of the market failures that create them.
-Some of them have to do with low incomes but if the market was working properly this should be solved by giving housing benefits and not by subsidies for renewing buildings.
-It is a regrettable fact that the housing research community in Europe has shown little interest in this subject.
+The great variation of urban renewal objectives and policies across countries demonstrates the lack of understanding of why problems of building deterioration and urban decay appear in market societies and what to do about them.
+Publically financed interventions in the property market are decided as a result of currently observed problems and are not based on a comprehension of the market failures that create them.
+Some of these challenges are related to low incomes but if the market was working properly this should be solved by providing housing benefits to residents and not by providing subsidies for renewing buildings.
+It is a regrettable fact that the housing research community in Europe has shown little interest in this subject, aside from consideration of the causes of area deprivation connected to processes of segregation.
 Especially disappointing is the lack of interest shown by economists.
-In the US there has been more research on causes on urban decay (e.g. Griegsby et. al., Salins 1980, Skifter Andersen 2003).
-More European research has, however, been done on the causes of area deprivation connected to processes of segregation (e.g. Wassenberg 2013).
+In the US there has been more research on causes on urban decay (e.g. Griegsby et. al., Skifter Andersen 2003). .

-This book is a useful description of urban and housing renewal in nine countries with very different preconditions and provides thus a broad introduction to the many different aspects of this field in Europe.
+This book is a useful description of urban and housing renewal in nine countries with very different preconditions and thus provides a broad introduction to the many different aspects of this field in Europe.

 References